 [H1] MM Index Compared to Physiological Markers

 Clinicians are often skeptical about predicting patient outcomes from diagnoses.
 They believe, and their day-to-day experiences show them, that physiological markers such as blood pressure are most predictive of outcomes.
 Diagnoses and comorbidities seem too general to identify who is at risk of dying.
 In addition, clinicians may be concerned with diagnoses being coded in error.
-Because the healthcare literature is replete with studies that report the use of physiological markers as prognostic indicators, clinicians assume that use of such markers is the gold standard for prognostication.
+Because the healthcare literature is replete with studies that report the use of physiological markers as prognostic indicators, clinicians assume that the use of such markers is the gold standard for prognostication.
 However, these concerns are not accurate, and as we will review shortly, patients’ diagnoses are highly predictive of mortality in six months.

 Alemi and colleagues (1999) examined the prognosis of patients with HIV or AIDS by using an MM index and found that the index was more predictive of patients’ survival than an index developed from an average of physiological indicators, such as CD4 T lymphocyte counts.
 In as-yet unpublished data (Alemi et al. 2015), the performance of the diabetes MM index was compared to the accuracy of hemoglobin A1c levels for 468,867 diabetic patients.
-Exhibit 5.7 shows that the sensitivity and specificity of the MM index was superior to prognostic indicators based on HbA1c levels alone.
+Exhibit 5.7 shows that the sensitivity and specificity of the MM index were superior to prognostic indicators based on HbA1c levels alone.
 The AROC curve for predicting six-month mortality for HbA1c levels was 0.652; in contrast, AROC for the MM index was 0.812.
 The MM index was therefore 1.25 times more accurate than the widely used HbA1c levels.

 [INSERT EXHIBIT]